jdevfullstack/generative-ai-review/README.md

 First was the World of Info, where the Internet brought us a wealth of knowledge.
 Second was Intelligent Assistants, like Siri and Alexa, simplifying our tasks.
-Third is the latest AI but still based on patterns, suggesting a future where AI not only understands patterns but also makes autonomous decisions, potentially reshaping every aspect of our lives.
+Third is the latest GenAI but still based on patterns, suggesting a future where AI not only understands patterns but also makes autonomous decisions, potentially reshaping every aspect of our lives.